couds/react-bulma-components/documentation/docs/getting-started/1-install.md

 </div>
 ```

-With this library the same code will be this
+With this library the same code will be this:

 ```jsx
 <Columns>